baetyl/baetyl/docs/guides/Message-synchronize-with-iothub-through-remote-service.md

   level: "debug"
 ```

-Configuration file location for Baetyl-Remote-MQTT module is: `var/db/baetyl/remote-iothub-conf/service.yml`.
+Configuration file location for baetyl-remote-mqtt service is: `var/db/baetyl/remote-iothub-conf/service.yml`.

-The configuration of Baetyl-Remote-MQTT module is as follow:
+The configuration of baetyl-remote-mqtt service is as follow:

 ```yaml
 name: remote-iothub